 There are many functions within the products that lead to an Internet connection being requested.
 Some of these features are:

 - Sign In prompts and preferences (from Help menu and others)

-- Adobe Anywhere prompts in Premiere Pro/Prelude
+- Adobe Anywhere prompts in Adobe Premiere Pro or Prelude

-- Business Catalyst prefs in Muse
+- Business Catalyst preferences in Muse

-- Lightroom Mobile prefs in Lightroom
+- Lightroom Mobile preferences in Lightroom